-Staff will also work with Standard and Poor's (who provide the Region's credit rating) to discuss potential implications on the ratings of the municipal sector as a whole across the country.
+Staff will also work with Standard and Poor's (who provide the Region's credit rating) on potential implications to the ratings of the municipal sector and across the country.

 Relationship to Council Strategic Priorities

 Supporting the COVID-19 emergency response directly supports Councils strategic priority of a Healthy and Vibrant Community.